Easy DIY projects: Ring doorbell battery replacement

 Modern smart devices, like the Ring Video Doorbell, come with some pretty awesome security features, including letting you see and speak with whoever is at your door, motion detection, being able to remotely monitor your door using your smartphone, and more.

-While the newer models of Ring Video Doorbells, such as the Ring Video Doorbell Pro, are directly hardwired to your home’s power, some of the older models were battery-operated.
-In this short read, we’re going to explain how you can replace the battery on the older models.
+While newer models such as the Ring Video Doorbell Pro are hardwired to your home’s power, older models rely on batteries.
+In this short guide, we’ll explain how to handle a ring video doorbell battery replacement efficiently.

 The Ring doorbell battery